Fiona83/learningRepo/Kanban_ZenHub/Final_Project_Agile.md

      Then [the outcome of action is observed]
      ` ` `
    ```
-   *Here should not have space between the backtick \`, add it just for the markdown syntax*
+   *Here should not have space between the backquote \`, add it just for the markdown syntax*

    - edit the template name to 'User Story' and add some description to it
    - press 'Propose changes' and then 'Commit changes' to save the change.
 After that, you should now have a new folder in your repository called '.github/ISSUE_TEMPLATES', which will contain your new user story template.